 In order for a person to even know that he must repent and place his faith in Jesus for salvation infers that he must be beyond the infant stage.
 Moreover, it is only such people who can do this that qualify to be baptized, according to Jesus.
 That clearly destroys the concept of infant baptism.
 Again, after one becomes a disciple [a Christian] he is to be water baptized and not before.

-The Greek Word For Infanta diminutive of pais, signifies a little or young child; it is used of an infant just born, John 16:21; of a male child recently born, e.g., Matt.
+a diminutive of pais, signifies a little or young child; it is used of an infant just born, John 16:21; of a male child recently born, e.g., Matt.
 2:8; Heb.
 11:23; of a more advanced child, plural, of children, e.g., Matt.
 14:21.(B)From this word alone nothing definite can be stated about the practice of infant baptism.
-This we do know, however, infants are never shown to be baptized in the New Testament, the Christian's all-sufficient source for teaching (2 Tim.
+This we do know, however, infants are never shown to be baptized in the New Testament, the Christian's final authority for all spiritual teaching (2 Tim.
 3:16,17).
 In contrast, all believers in Christ, which often included full-grown adults, were water baptized.
 Even Jesus himself was baptized by John the Baptist at the age of 30.
-Hence, it is irrelevant what any so-called church "father" might have written, including Irenaeus or Origen, about household baptisms.
-When such a contradiction occurs between Scripture and anyone or anything else including a dream, vision, prophecy, experience, testimony, report or even something written by someone labeled a church father like those men, then the New Testament wins out.
+Hence, it is irrelevant what any so-called church "father" might have written, including Augustine of Hippo, Irenaeus or Origen, about getting born again, household baptisms, etc. When such a contradiction occurs between Scripture and anyone or anything else including a dream, vision, prophecy, experience, testimony, report or even something written by someone labeled a church father like those men, then the Bible wins out.
 (Please know that the so-called ante-Nicean fathers contradicted themselves on many issues, as well as contradicting the Scriptures.)

 (B) W. E. Vine, Expository Dictionary of New Testament Words, 1966, Vol. 1, p.
 188.